nmshd/documentation/_docs_integrate/request-one-time-consent-of-peer.md

 In order to receive the [Message]({% link _docs_integrate/data-model-overview.md %}#message) that contains the [Request for one-time consent]({% link _docs_integrate/request-one-time-consent-of-peer.md %}#request-for-one-time-consent) as `content`, the Recipient must [synchronize the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).
 If the Recipient wants to accept the Request and in particular all its [ConsentRequestItems]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) for which the value of the `mustBeAccepted` property is set to `true`, it must proceed as described in the documentation of the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case.
-In doing so, the [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) must be used to accept a ConsentRequestItem if the Recipient give the Sender one-time consent to the corresponding issue originating from the Sender.
+In doing so, the [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) must be used to accept a ConsentRequestItem.
+If the Recipient gives the Sender one-time consent to an issue, it should accept the corresponding ConsentRequestItem.

 If the Recipient does not want to agree to the issue that the Sender wants the Recipient to agree to, it can of course also reject the corresponding [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) by using the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters), as long as its value of the `mustBeAccepted` property is set to `false`, or [reject the incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) as a whole.
 {: .notice--info}